 Welcome to the website of musicologist Marina Sudo.

-My research interests include theory and analysis of 20th- and 21st-century music, including serial and post-serial music, electronic/electroacoustic music and noise music.
-I completed my first degree and master’s in musicology at Tokyo University of the Arts.
-In 2015 I moved to Basel and subsequently to Nice to conduct a study of manuscript sketches and scores of Pierre Boulez.
-In 2017 I started a PhD at the University of Leuven with a project investigating the structural force of noise in contemporary music.
-In 2020 I won Musicologica Austriaca’s Best Paper Award for my article “Listening to Noise and Listening to Oneself: An Analysis of Peter Ablinger’s Orgel und Rauschen” and in the same year my article on Boulez was published in Music Analysis.
-In 2021 I completed my PhD dissertation: The Nature of Noise: An Aural Analytical Inquiry of Noise in Contemporary Musical Practice: Xenakis, Lachenmann, Ablinger and Merzbow.
-In 2022 I was awarded the Mgr.
-Renaat Lenaerts-prijs for my PhD dissertation by the Royal Flemish Academy of Belgium for Science and the Arts (KVAB).
-After working as a postdoctoral fellow at the University of Leuven for three years, in 2024 I started a postdoc project “Listening Beyond the Score: Integrated Analysis of Twentieth- and Twentieth-first-century Music” at the University of Music and Performing Arts in Graz (Kunstuniversität Graz), awarded an FWF ESPRIT grant by the Austrian Science Funded.
+My research focuses on twentieth- and twenty-first-century music analysis, theory, history and aesthetics, with special interest in serial and post-serial compositional techniques, electronic and electroacoustic music and the integration of multiple analytical approaches (score-based, listening-based and computational).
+I completed my undergraduate and master’s degrees in musicology at Tokyo University of the Arts.
+In 2015, I moved to Basel and later to Nice to conduct research on the manuscript sketches and scores of Pierre Boulez.
+I completed my PhD at KU Leuven in 2021 with the dissertation The Nature of Noise: An Aural Analytical Inquiry of Noise in Contemporary Musical Practice—Xenakis, Lachenmann, Ablinger, and Merzbow, which was recognised by the 2022 Royal Flemish Academy of Belgium for Science and the Arts (KVAB).
+After three years as a postdoctoral researcher at KU Leuven, I began in 2024 my current project Listening Beyond the Score: Integrated Analysis of Twentieth- and Twentieth-first-century Music at the University of Music and Performing Arts in Graz (Kunstuniversität Graz), awarded an ESPRIT grant by the FWF Austrian Science Funded.
 In this project I examine the possibility of a new form of musical analysis for contemporary repertoire in which score-oriented, sound-based aural and computer-aided analyses are combined, focusing on the works of Kaija Saariaho, Pierre Boulez, Franck Bedrossian, Stefan Prins, Olga Neuwirth and Maki Ishii.